-Smoking – a habit more often associated with men than women – is also a major contributor to heart disease, as well as other top threats to men’s health, including cancer, stroke and chronic respiratory disease.
+Smoking – a deadly habit more often associated with men than women – is also a major contributor to heart disease, as well as cancer, stroke and chronic respiratory disease.

-“The first thing every man should do to protect his heart and overall health is to see a physician for an annual checkup,” says Dr. Paresh Patel, a primary care physician.
+“The first thing every man should do to protect his heart and overall health is to see a physician for an annual checkup,” says Dr. Curtis Evans, an internal medicine physician.
 “Your physician will tell you if you’re due for any routine screenings, as well as visit with you about how you are feeling and if you’ve noticed any changes in your body since the last time you were at the doctor.”

-- A blood pressure screening every two years, ages 18-64, and every year at age 65 and older and
+- A blood pressure screening ages 18-39, every three to five years and annually age 40 and older

-Adds Dr. Wilder Diaz-Calderon, a primary care and Internal Medicine physician: “Often times, we’ll find that a patient has borderline high cholesterol, glucose (a diabetes warning sign) or blood pressure.
-I talk with my patients about steps they can take to reverse those trends through a healthier lifestyle.
-Usually it’s not more involved than eating more fruits and vegetables and less fatty and sugary foods, watching overall calories and getting more exercise, which could just mean going for a walk once a day.
+“When a patient has elevated cholesterol or blood sugar, the first thing I do is review the steps they can take to reverse those trends through a healthier lifestyle,” says Dr. Charles Cook, a family medicine physician.
+“We can often move the needle through dietary adjustments: eating more fruits and vegetables and less fatty and sugary foods, while watching overall calorie intake.
+In addition, getting more exercise makes a difference, even if that just means going for a 30-minute walk once a day.
 Patients who make these types of lifestyle adjustments will often see improvement on their cholesterol, blood pressure and glucose numbers, thereby lowering their chances of heart disease, cancer and stroke.”

 If cholesterol, blood sugar or blood pressure are too high, your physician may also prescribe medication in order to manage those conditions and lower the risk of developing heart disease.

-“The other added benefit of eating right and getting regular exercise is that you’ll not only be healthier, but you will feel a lot better, too,” says Dr. Mark Bernhard, a family physician.
+“The other added benefit of eating right and getting regular exercise is that you’ll not only be healthier, but you will feel better, too,” says Dr. Jason Ledbetter, an internal medicine physician.
 “You’ll have more energy throughout the day and feel better physically and mentally.”

 Men’s Reproductive Health

 Lab tests, imaging and a biopsy are all used to diagnose testicular cancer.
-The good news is that treatment for testicular cancer – including surgery, radiation therapy or chemotherapy – can be quite effective if the cancer is discovered and treated early.
+The good news is that treatment for testicular cancer – including surgery, radiation therapy or chemotherapy – have proven to be quite effective if the cancer is discovered and treated early.

 The prostate is a small, walnut-shaped gland located below a man’s bladder.
 Its purpose is to create the fluid that transports sperm.

 Prostate cancer is one of the more common cancers in men over the age of 50.
 However, prostate cancer often causes no serious health problems, due to the fact it grows very slowly.
-While there are tests that can be done to detect prostate cancer or determine if there is an elevated risk of the disease, there is a lack of consensus in the medical community about whether or not all men should be tested, as some contend that the risks of testing and treatment outweigh the benefits.
+While there are tests that can be done to detect prostate cancer or gauge whether there is an elevated risk of the disease, there is a lack of consensus in the medical community on the merits of routine screening.
+Some contend that the risks of testing and treatment outweigh the benefits.

-Texas Health Care recommends that men visit with their physician about the risks and benefits of a screening and that a decision should be based upon family and personal medical history and other factors the doctor thinks are relevant.
+Privia Medical Group North Texas recommends that men visit with their physician about the risks and benefits of a screening and that a decision should be based upon family and personal medical history and other factors the doctor and patient think are relevant.

 Since the prostate is located next to the bladder, enlargement can cause urinary complications, such as having to urinate more frequently and difficulty fully emptying the bladder.
 Men experiencing these symptoms should visit with their physician to determine if there are steps that can be taken to improve the situation.